-Let’s suppose if you’re a freelancer or running a Nurse Practitioners Business with an annual income of less than $50k, then an LLC is a suitable option.
-However, if you expect higher revenue, look for LLC alternatives such as corporation.
+Let’s suppose you’re a freelancer or running a Nurse Practitioners Business with an annual income of less than $50k, then an LLC is a suitable option.
+However, if you expect higher revenue, look for LLC alternatives such as corporations.

 How NP Businesses are Taxed?

 Depending on your state, you may have to pay franchise tax, sales tax, or any local tax.
-Moreover, certain states have taxes on specific items such as oyster sale fee, mixed beverages tax, crude oil tax, battery sales tax.
+Moreover, certain states have taxes on specific items such as oyster sale fees, mixed beverages tax, crude oil tax, and battery sales tax.

-So, depending on your business, check with the state and local authorities for the specific taxes.
+So, depending on your business, check with the state and local authorities for specific taxes.